arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 In this case replace "Science" with "History".
 Run tests and let see what happens.
 Golden Master test break, it's ok.
-QuestionDeckTests break, it isn't ok.
+QuestionDeckTests break, it isn't ok, revert replace.

-Revert replace.
+## Get Feedback from QuestionDeck tests
+Tests are a great source of feedback because they use our code from a client point of view.
-Why happens?
+Why tests breaks?
 Because QuestionDeck and it's tests works with hardcoded production data.
 We write tests in this style on purpuse because they are Characterization tests.
-But now this tests create friction, they are legacy tests.
+But now this tests create frictions, they are legacy tests.
+In this case we see that:
+  - we miss the correlation from input and output of tests.
+  - when a category's data (like name) change many tests break (no behaviour change).
+  - the scenario under test aren't clear.
+  - totally miss the boundary condition.
 Before fix them, in order to show the differencies of style let's write tests for "CategoryQuestins".

-## Write CategoryQuestions Tests
+## Write CategoryQuestions tests
 Add class CategoryQuestionsTests
 Add "CheckPositionWithCorrectPlace" test.
-Add a "PlaceOn" method.
 Add "CheckPositionWithWrongPlace" test.
 Add "ManyNextQuestions" test.
-Add a "AddQuestion" method.
 Add "NextQuestionWhenTerminated" test.
 Chose an Exception.
-Change method names in "IsOnPlace" and "NextQuestion".
-Use simple collection like List<> or Queue<>.
+Use simple collection like List<>.

-## Get Feedback from QuestionDeck tests
+## Write QuestionDeck Tests
-Are tests good?
-No, they are Characterization tests.
-Tests are a great source of feedback because they use our code from a client point of view.
-In this case we see that:
-	- we miss the correlation from input and output of tests.
-	- when a category's data (like name) change many tests break.
-	- the scenario under test aren't clear.
-	- totally miss the boundary condition.
 Write better test, in parallel, in order to shape a better API.

-## Write QuestionDeck Tests
-Add class QuestionnaireTests.
+Mark legacy tests with "_" and leave were they are.
 Rewrite "CategoryForInBoardPlace".
 Add a "AddCategory" method.
 Rename "CategoryPlace" to "CategoryOn".